ksu-cs-textbooks/cis301/content/9-chapter/9_3-loops.md

 ## Loop invariant block syntax

-In Logika, we will use a logic block to indiciate our loop invariant.
+In Logika, we will use a logic block to indicate our loop invariant.
 This *loop invariant block* will go just inside the loop, before the loop body:

 ```text
 while (condition) {